garrandall/popular-music-data/tracks/i-made-it--cash-money-heroes--kevin-rudolf-birdman-jay-sean--lil-wayne.md

 I made it, I made it

 I used to dream about
-The life i'm living now
+The life I'm living now
 I know that there's no doubt
 I made it, I made it